Natural Stone Tiles - Are You Ready to Be Truly Amazed?

 How to clean natural stone tiles in showers and elsewhere?

-When cleaning the tiles, use cleaners with a neutral pH or multi-purpose black soap.
-Rinse with clean water and dry as much as possible to prevent water from seeping into the stone.
+For daily care, simply sweep or vacuum to remove dust and abrasive debris.
+When mopping, always use warm water combined with a mild, pH-neutral soap or black soap.
+Absolutely avoid acidic products (such as vinegar or standard bathroom cleaners).
+Finally, rinse with clean water and dry the surface as much as possible to prevent water from soaking into the stone.

 Get 3 free quotes for your project!